The Paleo Diet: What it is and how it works

 Many celebrities have embraced the paleo diet, further popularizing it, but there is little scientific evidence to back up the supposed health benefits.
 In some cases it seems to carry more risk than reward, with doctors advised to be careful with patients with osteoporosis following the paleo diet – due to the low calcium intake.
 Additionally, there have been connections made between red meat consumption and bowel cancer, which doesn’t ring true with one of the core paleo diet principles of eating grass-fed meat.

-Why would a modern human need to emulate an ancient diet, especially when we have access to a wider range of foods than our ancestors did?
-Are there benefits to following the paleo diet?
-Are there any risks?
+So why would a modern human need to emulate an ancient diet, especially when we have access to a wider range of foods than our ancestors did?
+Plus, are there actually any benefits to following the paleo diet, or do you need to consider supplements like the best multivitamin for women to make up any shortfalls?
+Read on for everything you need to know.

 What is the paleo diet?